Skip to main content

 " Chalo Ajabde."

 Hansa took her hand and escorted her to the red doli, taken by eight men, with golden drapes.
 She sat inside as Pratap mounted his horse.
-Although the journey to the Palace was merely ten minutes Ajabde felt like it was the longest ten minutes of her life.
+Although the journey to the Palace was merely ten minutes, Ajabde felt like it was the longest ten minutes of her life.
 Her own self worried her.
-She could see that the Employees' families and villagers had gathered across both sides of the path leading out of the ground and to the palace entrance.
+She could see that the Employees' families and villagers had gathered on both sides of the path leading out of the ground and to the palace entrance.
 Ranaji and Ranima had left ahead in the car.
 As the doli was placed down, Flower petals were rained on the couple by the servants.
-Ajab was ready to step out when Bhago gave her a hand, but before stepping out she removed the flower petals that had fallen on her path.
-He noticed that, though nobody else did and it made him smile.
+Ajab was ready to step out when Bhago gave her a hand, but before stepping out, she removed the flower petals that had fallen on her path.
+He noticed that, though nobody else did, and it made him smile.

 Ranima had changed into a cream saree with a red velvet blouse, embroidered heavily and had her pallu over her head.
-Her maangtika shone brightly so did her nosering.
+Her maangtika shone brightly, so did her nose ring.
 Ajabde was helped up the stairs by Bhago as Pratap followed.
 Ranima did her aarti before placing the rice Kalash at her feet.

-" Tilt it." was followed by a warning. " Slowly."
+" Tilt it," was followed by a warning. " Slowly."
 That made Bhago and Pratap share a glance and smile.
-She did as she was told then she stepped on the saucer of Alta and Milk and walked inside.
+She did as she was told, then she stepped on the saucer of Alta and Milk and walked inside.
 She was made to sit in the hall for the Muh Dikhayi as Pratap left for his room.
 Unfortunately, his Kakisa informed him that he had to stay in Brownie's room until the reception.

-He shrugged as he entered the bright pink room that hurt his eyes as Brownie jumped on him in happiness, wagging his tail.
+He shrugged as he entered the bright pink room that hurt his eyes, as Brownie jumped on him in happiness, wagging his tail.

 " Hey buddy, yeah, we missed you too."
-He patted trying to get the dog off in vain.
+He patted, trying to get the dog off in vain.

 Shakti walked in with a chuckle, " Look who has been displaced from his own..."
 He stopped at Pratap's stare.